vt-asaplab/porla/README.md

 ## Configuring top-caching level:
 Change the constant defined at the line 5 ``#define         TOP_CACHING_LEVEL           10`` of file **config.hpp** and recompile.

+## Error Correcting Code (ICC)
+Folder ``ICC`` contains MATLAB code to examplify how to build Incrementally Constructible Code (ICC) implemented in Porla, as well as how to use ICC to recover data.

 ## Citing

 If the code is found useful, we would be appreciated if our paper can be cited with the following bibtex format